hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 I got stuck in a rabbit hole today, and it was this: **Can I reproducibly generate a PDF?**

-I mean, starting from the same input document (a markdown document, in this case), can I get the same PDF out?
+I mean, starting from the same input document (a markdown document), can I get the same PDF out?
 That can't possibly be a hard problem, can it?

 Short answer: *it's a lot harder than I thought.*

 ## The Pipeline

 We generate our PDF using [pandoc] from a set of markdown source files.
 It's an academic paper, so there's a mix of filters in there: latex for equations, [pandoc-crossref] for intra-document references, and citeproc (bibtex) for citations and references.
 It's also multilingual, so we throw [xetex] into the mix.
-It may seem like a crazy way to do it (you may ask, _why not just use pure LaTeX?_) but the result is an easy-to-edit, easy-to-diff document that can be easily maintained (_and_ viewed) in GitHub.
+It may seem like a crazy way to do it, but the result is an easy-to-edit, easy-to-diff document that can be easily maintained (_and_ viewed) in GitHub by a wide variety of people.

 [pandoc]: https://pandoc.org/
 [pandoc-crossref]: https://github.com/lierdakil/pandoc-crossref